Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 - Open a persistent shell on a compute node
 - View running batch jobs
 - Launch interactive apps and connect to them directly from the browser:
-    - Desktop with support for gpu acceleration
+    - Desktop with support for GPU acceleration
     - Julia-Jupyter
     - Jupyter
     - Jupyter for courses: An interactive Jupyter session specifically for courses